-She also featured as Teacher of the Month in the August 2014 issue of Yoga Magazine.
+She has also featured as Teacher of the Month in Yoga Magazine.

 Sarah teaches ashtanga yoga, hatha yoga, vinyasa yoga, yin yoga, complete beginners’ yoga courses, pregnancy yoga and postnatal yoga as well as mindfulness meditation, mainly at Yoga Creation near Canary Wharf and at other yoga centres and private gyms in London.

-Sarah truly believes that everyone can benefit from yoga, whatever their background, age or current physical condition, and her approach to teaching is one of warmth, encouragement and care and is always tailored to an individual’s needs.
+Sarah truly believes that everyone can benefit from yoga, whatever their background, age, size or current physical condition, and her approach to teaching is one of warmth, encouragement and care and is always tailored to an individual’s needs.

 Having lived in London and worked in a busy office job in the publishing industry for many years before teaching, Sarah is very aware of the stresses and challenges of big city living, and knows how a regular yoga practice can be enormously helpful in dealing with these and can enable people to find more balance, space and calm in their bodies, minds and lives.

 Sarah’s recent blogposts on yoga are available to read here